Palos Verdes blue: Life stages

 Oviposition, laying of eggs on the larval food plant, occurs only once a breeding season for the Palos Verdes blue.
 There are at least four larval instars, or stages of development.
 After 7 to 10 days the larvae emerge and crawl to the base of the food plant where they pupate.
 Pupae remain in diapause until emerging as adults.
 The flight period and reproductive period occur together, beginning in late January and ending in early May.
 It is rare to see the Palos Verdes blue far from its home food patch, but research shows that males cover more distance and have longer periods of flight.
 Palos Verdes blues are a diurnal and panmictic subspecies.
 They are also non-migratory and very particular in their use of larval food plants.
 Their adult lifespan is only five days.

 Relationships with other species

 Interspecific competition may occur with other lycaenid butterflies for the larval food plant.
 A mutualism between ants and larvae has been observed during the instars of butterfly development.
 G. l. palosverdesensis has a host-parasite relationship with its larval food plants, Astragalus lonchus and Lotus scoparius.
-There has also been observed predation on Palos Verdes blue by western yellowjackets (Vespula pensylvanica) at the Defense Fuel Point location.
+Predation by western yellowjackets (Vespula pensylvanica) on the Palos Verdes blue has also been observed at the Defense Fuel Point location.